 We have pursued successful claims for clients who have been placed into "storage pod" investments - via Store First Ltd. - by advice firms that have ceased to trade, we also pursue claims against SIPP companies that are involved

 We have seen evidence of advice from a firms such as: Douglas Baillie Ltd., and their linked firm The Pension Specialists; Precise Advice Partnership, and The Pensions Office - linked to Keith Popplewell.
-We are also pursuing claims against SIPP firms such alleging a lack of due diligence
+Many investors were apparently first contacted by an unregulated "introducer" firm called Jackson Francis Ltd. We are also pursuing claims against SIPP firms alleging a lack of due diligence

 This former advice firm was based in Perth, at the postcode PH2 0NJ.
 The firm was asked to suspend Pension Transfer Advice and activity in 2013 by the Financial Conduct Authority (FCA).
 The firm ceased trading and went into liquidation in 2016